cptMoonDog/moon-dog-technologies/README.md

  3. Edit your new Launch Vehicle definition file, and change any of the the default values to ones appropriate for your launch vehicle.
 (Note: Some may suggest, that this would be an appropriate use for JSON files, but believe it or not Kerboscript is better for human readability.)
  4. In the VAB:
     - Set the bootfile for the processor on your launch vehicle to `lv.ks`
+    - You can pass arguments to the script one of two ways:
-    - Set the nameTag of the KOS processor on your launch vehicle to one of the following:
+       - Using the nameTag of the KOS processor on your launch vehicle.
+       - Or in the “0:/launchparameters.txt” file under the “//launch” line.
+This option exists for two reasons, argument strings are often longer than the text box, and it allows the single core to do the accept responsibility for the “payload.ks” routine, if desired.
+See Payloads and Missions for more information.
+    - Wherever you set it, the argument string should be one of the following:
       - `[LAUNCH SCRIPT]                               ` Launch to: equatorial, 80km (default values).
       - `[LAUNCH SCRIPT], [TARGET]                     ` Launch to: coplanar with target at 80km.
       - `[LAUNCH SCRIPT], [INCLINATION], [LAN/RAAN]        ` Launch to: This plane, at 80km.